pbogdude/fiddle/README.md

 # fiddle

-This repository demonstrates how to reconfigure one of [Mike Bostock's blocks](https://bl.ocks.org/mbostock/4062045) in GitHub so that it opens in JSFiddle.
+This repository demonstrates how to reconfigure one of [Mike Bostock's blocks](https://bl.ocks.org/mbostock/4062045) so that it opens in JSFiddle.

 <http://jsfiddle.net/gh/get/library/pure/umbcsg/fiddle/tree/master/>